marmelab/ng-admin/doc/reference/Field.md

                 if (value.indexOf('http://') !== 0) throw new Error ('Invalid url in website');
             } })

+* `condition(property, value)`
+Set field condition.
+Field will only be visible if the given property is what you specify as a value.

+Value could be just `true` to show if the value of the property you are checking is there, or `'foobar'` if the properties value should be "foobar" for the field to be visible.

+        post.editionView()
+            .fields([
+                nga.field('kind', 'choice')
+                    .choices([
+                        { label: 'Regular', value: 'regular' },
+                        { label: 'Advanced', value: 'advanced' }
+                    ]),
+                nga.field('Advanced Field')
+                    // Only show if kind is equal to "advanced" .condition('kind', 'advanced')
+            ]);

 * `cssClasses(String|Function)`
 A list of CSS classes to be added to the corresponding field.
 If you provide a function, it will receive the current entry as first argument, to allow dynamic classes according to values.
 The function will also be called without entry for table headers.